-As of December 31, 2006, Nassau County and its blended component units had a combined \$3.2 billion in outstanding long-term debt.
-All of the County's debt indicators and ratios are disproportionately high, exceeding comparable indicators and ratios of peer counties in New York State.
+As of December 31, 2007, Nassau County and its blended component units had a combined \$3.1 billion in outstanding long-term debt.
+The County's debt indicators and ratios are disproportionately high.
 This is because the County has historically issued long-term debt to finance judgments, settlements, and the payment of property tax refunds resulting from successful grievances of property tax assessments.

-Nassau County is responsible under State law for guaranteeing the tax levy of the three towns within the County, all but one of the 56 school districts, and 225 special districts.
-Prior to the mass property revaluation which was completed in 2002, the County had not reassessed its residential properties since 1938, nor had it reassessed its commercial properties since 1986.
+Nassau County is responsible under State law for guaranteeing the tax levy of the three towns within the County, all but one of the 56 school districts, and approximately 200 special districts.
+Prior to the court ordered mass property revaluation which was completed in 2002, the County had not reassessed its residential properties since 1938, nor had it reassessed its commercial properties since 1986.
 Even after the revaluation, over one-hundred thousand grievances have been filed annually by residential and commercial property owners protesting the accuracy of the assessed values assigned to their properties.
-In 2006, the County began paying tax certiorari settlements using operating funds.
+Starting in 2006 and continuing in 2007, the County has been transitioning to pay-as-you-go financing for tax certiorari settlements.